srinathln7/gossip-gloomers/crdt-counter/README.md

 Key Highlights:

+- Represents the global counter.
+- Uses a read-write mutex for concurrent access to the counter value.
 - Addition (add) operation: Increments the counter value based on the received delta and performs a compare-and-swap operation for atomic updates in a concurrent environment.
 - Read (read) operation: Retrieves and returns the current counter value from the distributed key-value store.

-2. internal/counter/counter.go
-The counter.go file defines the Counter struct, representing the global counter.
-It includes a read-write mutex to manage concurrent access to the counter value.

-Key Highlights:

-- Represents the global counter.
-- Uses a read-write mutex for concurrent access to the counter value.

 ## Test